-The Department of Mental Health (DMH) embraces these values:
+The Department of Behavioral Health (DBH) embraces these values:

 Respect.
-All persons who come in contact with the public mental health care system are treated with dignity and valued for their abilities and contributions.
+All persons who come in contact with the public behavorial health care system are treated with dignity and valued for their abilities and contributions.

 Accountability.
-DMH is responsible to consumers and family members for support and unobstructed access to services.
-The agency encourages all interested parties to participate in the planning, development, implementation, and monitoring of treatment, services, and policy.
+DBH is responsible to consumers and family members for support and unobstructed access to services.
+The agency encourages all interested parties to participate in the planning, development, implementation and monitoring of treatment, services, and policy.

 - Empower them to improve their quality of life